albar965/albar965.github.io/index.md

 Import and export of CSV, X-Plane and Garmin files.

 Display of clients and centers of VATSIM and custom online networks.

+_Little Navmap_ features its own internal web server which allows to follow aircraft progress from any device.

 **Supported Flight Simulators:** All FSX versions from SP2 up, Flight Simulator - Steam Edition, Prepar3D v2, v3, v4 and X-Plane 11.